Warsaw concentration camp: Hypothesis

 Thereafter Trzcińska advocated commemoration of the concentration camp's victims, based on the testimony from the late 1980s.
 In 2002 Trzcińska published a book, Obóz zagłady w centrum Warszawy.
 Konzentrationslager Warschau (The Extermination Camp in the Centre of Warsaw: Konzentrazionslager Warschau).
 According to Jan Żaryn, when the idea of a monument to the victims of the Warsaw concentration camp approached fruition, the interested parties were unable to agree on inscriptions to be placed on it, so Trzcińska requested that the IPN verify which version was correct.
 The institute's conclusions, published in a book by Bogusław Kopka, however, diverged so strongly from hers that she retracted her section of the book and independently published her own conclusions, reiterating the points she had made five years before.
-(Note: This English Wikipedia article about the Warsaw concentration camp was created in 2004 and for 15 years presented Trzcińska's extermination-camp story as fact, despite it having been discredited by 2007.
+(Note: This English Wikipedia article was created in 2004 and for 15 years presented Trzcińska's extermination-camp story as fact, despite it having been discredited by 2007.
 The story was removed in August 2019 and drew media attention in October 2019, when Omer Benjakob of Haaretz called it "Wikipedia's longest-standing hoax".)
-These can be summarised as follows:
+Her contentions can be summarised as follows: